joyboseroy/darshana-graph/README.md

 tag rather than committing to a more specific label, and partial coverage for Nimbarka/Srinivasa due to source-site reliability during scraping.

+- Buddhist material has no specific school attribution at all in the extracted graph: all 2,306 edges sourced from Buddhist passages carry a general school label, with zero edges anywhere attributed specifically to theravada, despite theravada being a valid label in the predefined vocabulary.
+This is more severe than the roughly 70% general-attribution rate documented elsewhere in the graph, and we suspect it relates to Buddhist passages standing alone as root text rather than being paired with a named, school-attributed commentary the way Vedanta passages are, though we have not confirmed this explanation.
+Until addressed, any Buddhist-focused use of this corpus should rely on text-level search (as in our stylometric analysis) rather than the extracted graph.

 ## License

 Code in this repository (the scraping, conversion, and tagging pipeline)